ComradDoge/DogeEU4/README.md

 [quote]

 General
+- Added 10 government reforms to Mande culture group in Africa, with 1 special for Songhai
+- Karelian, Sampi, Finnish moved to the Uralic culture group

 Graphics
 - Malankara; Lollard and Cathar alerts have their own icon instead of using the protestant one

 Balance
+- Vassal_income from Blood tax reform removed, increase feudalism reform vassal_income 25%>30%

 Fixes